University of California police departments: Organization

-The department consists of ten departments (one for each UC campus), each led by its own chief of police.
-Unlike other police departments in the state, there is no single chief of the UCPD, however one chief is selected as the department's central coordinator (currently Chief David S. Rose of UCSD).
+Each of the ten University of California system's campuses possesses its own police department led by its own chief of police.
+There is no single "chief of the UCPD".
+One chief is selected as the departments' central coordinator.
 The coordinator is responsible for compiling crime statistics from each campus, as required by the Clery Act, and for ensuring that the various departments are operating within the UCPD's mission.
-However, the coordinator does not dictate the day-to-day operations of the department, and each department sets its own Standard Operating Policies.
+However, each independent campus department's chain of command flows from the University of California Regents through the respective campus chancellor.
+The coordinator does not dictate the day-to-day operations of a department, and each department sets its own Standard Operating Policies.

-Still, the UCPD is more coordinated than this organization would suggest.
-The department shares a central mission and philosophy, including that of community oriented policing.
-The departments maintain communication with each other and frequently call upon each other for mutual aid, which is facilitated by a department standard uniform and duty gear (including using the same trunked radio system at all departments, allowing personnel to use their issued radios at any campus).
 Since October 1989, UCPD officers wear LAPD-style dark blue uniforms with departmental patches; their previous uniforms were California Highway Patrol-style tan.
 The badge is a gold seven-point star with a colored California state seal in the center, a common badge style used by various other state agencies.

 Almost all of the departments have a Community Service Officer (CSO) program.
 CSOs are non-sworn student employees that perform various tasks for the department.
 Although their job description varies slightly from department to department, most utilize CSOs to perform night escorts, building checks, and general citizen assistance.
-Because CSOs have no legal authority, their main purpose is to act as additional "eyes and ears" of the department.
+Because CSOs are not sworn police officers, their main purpose is to act as additional "eyes and ears" of the department.

-Seven of the ten UCPD departments use tasers (UC Los Angeles, UC San Diego, UC Santa Barbara, UC Irvine, UC Riverside, UC Davis, UC Merced).
-UC San Francisco, UC Santa Cruz, and UC Berkeley currently do not intend to purchase Tasers.
+All of the ten departments use tasers: San Francisco, Berkeley, Los Angeles, San Diego, Santa Barbara, Irvine, Riverside, Davis, Santa Cruz, and Merced.

 Specialized divisions

-In addition to CSO programs, UCPD departments each have a Communications Division, which is the police dispatch center and the 9-1-1 access point for each UC campus.
+In addition to CSO programs, departments each have a Communications Division, which is the police dispatch center and the 9-1-1 access point for each UC campus.
 Each department also staffs a Detective Division to investigate crimes and other cases reported by citizens and the patrol officers.

-In addition to these standard police bureaus, several UCPD departments also staff more specialized police and public safety units.
-These include: Emergency Medical Services (EMS), Bomb Squad, Crime Prevention Units, Special Response Teams, Crime labs, Dignitary Protection Units, Negotiation and Entry Teams, and others.
+In addition to these standard police bureaus, several departments also staff more specialized police and public safety units.
+These include: Emergency Medical Services (EMS), Bomb Squad, Crime Prevention Units, Special Response Teams, Crime Labs, Dignitary Protection Units, Negotiation and Entry Teams, and others.